pronovic/smartapp-sensortrack/config/installed/sensortrack/README.md

-Holds all server configuration for sensortrack
+Holds all server configuration for sensortrack.